Separation & Purification Technology (MLJ630)

-This subject will introduce the principles and design approaches of separation and physical purification technologies used in the oil and gas industry, for biomass handling in the water and wastewater sector and novel applications in biotechnology.
-Furthermore new advancements in the field are presented and the candidates are challenged to propose novel applications of standard and new separation technologies.
+This subject will introduce the principles and design approaches of separation and purification technologies used in various industries such as biomass handling in the water and wastewater sector and novel applications in biotechnology.
+Furthermore new advancements in the field are presented and the candidates are challenged to propose novel applications of standard and novel techniques.

-The course will feature guest lectures by industrial experts.
+The course will feature guest lectures by industrial/academic experts.
+Industrial visits will be arranged.

 Semester tution start